jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-triads.md

 Then make the bass line more interesting by adding in the fifth.

-Smooth out the bass line by adding approach notes before the root and fifth---either a chromatic note, scale tone, or chord tone immediately above or below the target note.
+Smooth out the bass line by adding approach notes before the root and fifth---either a chromatic tone, scale tone, or chord tone immediately above or below the target note.

 The book *Building Walking Bass Lines*, by Ed Friedland [(Friedland, 1995)](references#friedland-1995),